rs3166252/Deal-Boss/README.md

 ### Data We Do Not Collect
 - Deals Boss does **not** collect user data, personal messages, or any other sensitive information.

+### How We Store Data
+- Collected data is stored securely in **Google Sheets**, which can only be accessed by the bot at runtime and by the developer (Rohtash) for troubleshooting and maintenance.
+- Data in Google Sheets is encrypted and protected with access controls to ensure its security.

 ### How We Use Your Data
 - Server and channel information is used solely to deliver deals to the designated channel.
 - Failure logs are reviewed only to identify and fix technical issues.